 I started buying plants.
 I got a second-hand sofa and started chilling on it for the simple enjoyment of being home.
 I started fermenting stuff.
 I even got a goddamn dressing gown.
 Me.
 A dressing gown.

 Berlin became not so much a stepping stone in the grander scheme of my big adventure, but a place I started to long to come back to after the smaller adventures.
 A place where I would always be happy to return to my own bed, no matter how great the trip was.
 The only issue was that I didn’t actually own a bed.
-Thankfully, the good folks at mattress-in-a-box online company Leesa were ready to change that, and I’m here today to tell you that it takes very little to transform a backpacker dig into a real home.
+Thankfully, the good folks at mattress-in-a-box online company Leesa were ready to change that, and I’m here today to tell you that it takes very little to transform a backpacker dig into a real home in this Leesa bed review.

 WHY MAIL ORDER MATTRESSES-A-BOX?